 Huge debt

 The ongoing conflict in Gaza is having grave consequences for journalists.
-Since 7 October, UNESCO has condemned and deplored the deaths of 26 journalists and media workers in the line of work, based upon information from its international NGO partners.
+Since 7 October, UNESCO has condemned and deplored the deaths of 26 journalists and media workers in the line of work, based upon information from its international non-governmental organisation (NGO) partners.

-UNESCO is supporting journalists reporting from conflict and crisis zones which includes distributing essential supplies to journalists in Gaza, and has established safe working spaces and provided emergency grants for journalists in Ukraine and Sudan.
+UNESCO is supporting journalists reporting from conflict and crisis zones, which includes distributing essential supplies to media professionals in Gaza, and has established safe working spaces and provided emergency grants for journalists in Ukraine and Sudan.

 Detention of child migrants in EU must end, say top rights experts

-Migration news now, and a call from top independent rights experts on Thursday to end the practice of detaining the children of migrants and asylum-seekers entering the European Union.
+In migration news, top independent rights experts issued a call on Thursday to end the practice of detaining the children of migrants and asylum seekers entering the European Union (EU).

-In their appeal to the EU bloc, experts including Gehad Madi, Special Rapporteur on the rights of migrants, insisted that detention of children because of their parents’ migration status was “always a violation” of their rights.
+In their appeal to the bloc, experts, including Gehad Madi, Special Rapporteur on the rights of migrants, insisted that detention of children because of their parents’ migration status was “always a violation” of their rights.

-WHO launches urgent vaccination in Niger to contain meningitis epidemic
+WHO launches urgent campaign in Niger to contain meningitis epidemic

 The UN World Health Organization (WHO) started a mass vaccination campaign in Niger’s Niamey region on Thursday in response to an ongoing and deadly meningitis outbreak.

-More than 2,000 cases were recorded in just one week last month and 123 people have died, the WHO said.
+More than 2,000 cases were recorded in just one week last month, and 123 people have died, WHO said.

 The recent surge in cases represents a 50 per cent increase from last year, with a mortality rate exceeding six per cent.